‘Below Deck’ Star Captain Lee Rosbach Reveals Jax Taylor Has Blocked Him Too

 “Just wanted to see if I have this right, you only take advice or listen to opinions of those who are perfect.
 Well that certainly narrows the field doesn’t it?”
 Captain Lee shared back.

 It seems as if Captain Lee found out he was blocked days later when he shared the news with his own followers.
-In the comment section of the post, many of the “Stud of the Seas” fans had noted that they too had been blocked by Jax, and shared screenshots to prove it.
-The new tweet is one of Captain Lee’s most popular to date, bringing in over 2,100 likes and 45 retweets.
+In the comment section of the post, many of the “Stud of the Seas” fans had noted that they, too, had been blocked by Jax.
+Some shared screenshots to prove it.

+The new tweet is one of Captain Lee’s most popular to date, bringing in more than 2,100 likes and 45 retweets.

-Captain Lee also retweeted an article from Bravo that confirmed Jax had blocked him, but so far the SUR employee has not commented on the matter on Twitter.
-For now, Jax has been responding to rumors that his marriage to Brittany Cartwright has been rocky because he has been spotted several times not wearing his wedding ring.
+Captain Lee also retweeted an article from Bravo that confirmed Jax had blocked him, but so far the SUR employee has not commented on the matter via Twitter.

+For now, Jax has been responding to rumors that his marriage to Brittany Cartwright has been rocky because he has been spotted several times while not wearing his wedding ring.
 According to Jax, everything is great between him and Brittany and sometimes he chooses to go without the ring based on what activities he is doing that day.

 Vanderpump Rules Season 8 is set to premiere later this fall.
 Below Deck returns on Monday, October 7 at 9 p.m.
 ET.